 My particular interest is the history of modern chemistry.
 In 1905, Alfred Werner, the famous inorganic chemist, declared that “Chemistry must become the astronomy of the molecular world.”
 Chemists have achieved Werner’s goal in a spectacular way, and they had already done it largely before Werner.
 I am interested in how chemists made chemistry the “astronomy of the molecular world,” and how they learned to understand the microscopic world of the atom and molecule in the nineteenth century by using only macroscopic manipulation of chemicals in the laboratory.
-My 2003 book on the early history of stereochemistry (the last stage of nineteenth century organic chemistry) is still available (on discount!) from Ashgate or Amazon.
+My 2003 book on the early history of stereochemistry (the last stage of nineteenth century organic chemistry) is no longer in print, but I have a few copies available for purchase.
+Please contact me for details at rambergattrumandotedu.
 My current project is a full biography of the now rather obscure nineteenth century German chemist, Johannes Wislicenus (1835-1902), who coined the term “geometrical isomerism.”
 No, I didn’t write the article, but I have edited it.

 Want to know more about history and philosophy of science?